boutproject/BOUT-dev/manual/sphinx/users.rst

     int precon(BoutReal t, BoutReal gamma, BoutReal delta) {
     }

-To implement the preconditioner in equation [eq:precon], first apply the rightmost matrix to the given vector:
+To implement the preconditioner in equation :eq:`precon`, first apply the rightmost matrix to the given vector:

 .. math::